Move – and You're Dead: Plot

-The episode opens on a deserted suspension bridge above the San Miguel River, somewhere in the Western United States.
-Alan and Grandma Tracy are stranded on one of the towers in the sweltering midday sun.
+On a deserted suspension bridge above the San Miguel River, somewhere in the Western United States.
+Alan and Grandma Tracy are trapped on one of the towers in the sweltering midday sun.
 Next to them is a device generating ultrasonic waves.
 Despite the heat, Alan and Grandma must remain still, for if they disturb the waves, the generator will detonate a bomb planted under the tower.
 Worse yet, even if they avoid causing their own deaths, the bomb is timed to go off at 1.00 p.m. regardless.

-Alan slowly activates his wristwatch videophone and alerts Tracy Island.
-As Scott and Virgil, joined by Brains, set off in Thunderbirds 1 and 2 to rescue their brother, Jeff helps Alan focus by ordering him to explain how he and Grandma ended up trapped on the bridge.
+Alan slowly uses his wristwatch videophone to alert Tracy Island.
+As Scott and Virgil, joined by Brains, set off in Thunderbirds 1 and 2, Jeff helps Alan focus by ordering him to explain how he and Grandma ended up trapped on the bridge.

 Alan's story begins with his return to motor racing at the Parola Sands Grand Prix, where he is competing in a BR2 car whose engine has been specially upgraded by Brains.
 Despite foul play from rival driver Victor Gomez, who tries to push him off the track, Alan pulls ahead in the final seconds and wins the race.
 Embittered by this defeat, Gomez and his pit man, Johnny Gillespie, set out to eliminate Alan and steal his car.
 They make their first attempt on Alan's life at an automated car park while he is videophoning Grandma, who is leaving the US with Alan to take up residence on Tracy Island.
 Gomez and Gillespie force a car off its parking stack, crushing the videophone booth, but Alan has already left.

 Driving the BR2, Alan collects Grandma from her cottage and the pair leave to rendezvous with Thunderbird 2.
-They are halted by Gomez and Gillespie, who divert them to the bridge, force them onto the tower at gunpoint, then seize the BR2 and drive away...
+They are halted by Gomez and Gillespie, who divert them to the bridge, force them onto the tower at gunpoint, then seize the BR2 and drive away.

 Landing Thunderbird 2, Virgil and Brains activate pod vehicles: Brains the Neutraliser Tractor, Virgil the Jet-Air Transporter.
 Brains uses the tractor's electromagnetic pulse to disable the ultrasonic generator, then Virgil drives the transporter onto the bridge.
-Alan and Grandma jump into the transporter's air cushion, which gently lowers them to the ground.
-The Tracys clear the bridge just before the bomb explodes, destroying it.
+Alan falls from the girder but is caught by the transporter's air cushion, which gently lowers him to the ground; Grandma jumps and also lands safely in the cushion of air.
+The Tracys clear the bridge just before the bomb explodes.
 Meanwhile, Scott chases Gomez and Gillespie in Thunderbird 1.
 The criminals lose control of the BR2 and are killed when they plunge off a cliff, crashing into the canyon below.

 Back on Tracy Island, Alan keeps still while Virgil paints his portrait, observed by Scott.
 Unknown to Alan, the painting is not true to life, but an imaginative avant-garde piece.
 When the joke is revealed, Alan gets his own back on Virgil and Scott by sending the platform they are standing on down to the Thunderbird 3 launch bay.